What can the ideas of history's greatest economists tell us about the most important issues of our time?

 'The best place to start to learn about the very greatest economists of all time' Professor Tyler Cowen, author of The Complacent Class and The Great Stagnation

-Since the days of Adam Smith, economists have grappled with a series of familiar problems - but often their ideas are hard to digest, even before we try to apply them to today's issues.
-Linda Yueh is renowned for her combination of erudition, as an accomplished economist herself, and accessibility, as a leading writer and broadcaster in this field.
-In The Great Economists she explains the key thoughts of history's greatest economists, how our lives have been influenced by their ideas and how they could help us with the policy challenges that we face today.
+Since the days of Adam Smith, economists have grappled with a series of familiar problems - but often their ideas are hard to digest, before we even try to apply them to today's issues.
+Linda Yueh is renowned for her combination of erudition, as an accomplished economist herself, and accessibility, as a leading writer and broadcaster in this field; and in The Great Economists she explains the key thoughts of history's greatest economists, how their lives and times affected their ideas, how our lives have been influenced by their work, and how they could help with the policy challenges that we face today.

-In the light of current economic problems, and in particular economic growth, Yueh explores the thoughts of economists from Adam Smith and David Ricardo to contemporary academics Douglass North and Robert Solow.
-Along the way, she asks, for example, what do the ideas of Karl Marx tell us about the likely future for the Chinese economy?
-How do the ideas of John Maynard Keynes, who argued for government spending to create full employment, help us think about state intervention?
-And with globalisation in trouble, what can we learn about handling Brexit and Trumpism?
+In the light of current economic problems, and in particular economic growth, Yueh explores the thoughts of economists from Adam Smith and David Ricardo through Joan Robinson and Milton Friedman to Douglass North and Robert Solow.
+Along the way she asks, for example: what do the ideas of Karl Marx tell us about the likely future for the Chinese economy?
+How does the work of John Maynard Keynes, who argued for government spending to create full employment, help us think about state investment?
+And with globalization in trouble, what can we learn about handling Brexit and Trumpism?

 - 368 Pages